osg-htc/dosar/docs/ASP2022/10-ComplexDAG.md

 ### wrapper_montage.sh

-Because we are using OASIS, we will need to create a wrapper script to load the ImageMagick module so that we can use it to create the montage.
+We will need to create a wrapper script so that we can use it to create the montage.
 Put the following lines into `wrapper_montage.sh`:

 ```
-source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash
-module load imagemagick
 montage $*
 ```